 Vaccine candidates that we successfully develop and commercialize may compete with existing vaccines and new vaccines that may become available in the future.
 Many of our competitors have substantially greater financial, lobbying, technical, human and other resources than we do and may be better equipped to develop, manufacture and market technologically superior vaccines, including the potential that our competitors may develop chemical processes or utilize novel technologies for developing vaccines that may be superior to those we employ.
 In addition, many of these competitors have significantly greater experience than we have in undertaking preclinical studies and clinical trials of new products and in obtaining regulatory approvals, including for many vaccine franchises.
 Accordingly, our competitors may succeed in obtaining FDA approval or a preferred recommendation from ACIP for their products.
 For example, PCV13 obtained FDA approval for the prevention of invasive pneumococcal disease ("IPD") in infants based on non-inferior IgG antibody responses relative to Prevnar, using the surrogate immune endpoints established by the prior Prevnar field efficacy study.
-Pfizer implemented a similar approach to development of its 20valent PCV vaccine candidate, PCV20, which was approved by the FDA in June 2021 for use in adults and in April 2023 for use in infants and children.
-Merck received approval for PCV15, its 15-valent PCV, in July 2021 for use in adults and in June 2022 for use in infants and children.
-Merck announced in April 2022 that V116, Merck's investigational 21-valent PCV for adults, received Breakthrough Therapy designation from the FDA.
-In July 2023, Merck announced positive topline results from two Phase 3 trials evaluating V116, in vaccine-naïve and previously vaccinated individuals.
-In November 2023, Merck presented positive results from a Phase 3 study evaluating V116 in pneumococcal vaccine-naïve adults.
-Merck reported that V116 elicited non-inferior immune responses compared to PCV20 for the common 10 serotypes and superior responses for 10 of the 11 unique serotypes and that safety and tolerability endpoints were met.
-In December 2023, Merck also announced that based on these Phase 3 results, the FDA accepted for priority review a new Biologics License Application ("BLA") for V116 and set a Prescription Drug User Fee Act ("PDUFA"), or target action date, of June 17, 2024.
+Pfizer implemented a similar approach to the development of its 20-valent PCV vaccine candidate, PCV20, which was approved by the FDA in June 2021 for use in adults and in April 2023 for use in infants and children.
+Pfizer announced in July 2021 that it is developing a new PCV that is currently in adult and pediatric Phase 2 clinical trials.
+Merck received approval for PCV15, its 15-valent PCV, in July 2021 for use in adults.
 In addition, Sanofi and SK Chemicals have partnered to develop a 21-valent PCV and, in June 2023, announced positive results from their Phase 2 clinical trials in infants.
-GSK, which previously acquired Affinivax, is developing a 24-valent affinity-bound pneumococcal vaccine.
-GSK also has a 30-plus valent pneumococcal candidate vaccine in preclinical development.
+GSK, which previously acquired Affinivax, is developing a 24-valent affinity-bound pneumococcal vaccine, which is currently in a Phase 2 clinical trial in infants with data anticipated in 2026 or later.
+GSK also has a 30-plus valent pneumococcal candidate vacci